-When you had your hip or knee replacement, you will have been asked to fill in a PROMs questionnaire.
-PROMs are Patient Reported Outcome Measures.
+When you had your hip or knee replacement, you will have been asked to fill in a PROMs (Patient Reported Outcome Measures) questionnaire.
+PROMs is a national initiative devised to assess the quality of care delivered to NHS patients.
 Additionally, you will have been contacted approximately six months after your operation with an invitation to fill out another, slightly different questionnaire.
-The purpose of these questionnaires is to help the NHS measure and improve the quality of care for all patients undergoing hip or knee joint replacement surgery.
+The purpose of these questionnaires is to help the NHS measure and improve the quality of care for all patients undergoing hip or knee joint replacement surgery

 The National Joint Registry is now inviting you to complete an additional questionnaire, approximately one year after your joint replacement operation.
 We will also be asking you to complete two further questionnaires: one three years after your operation, and one five years after your operation.
 These questionnaires are identical to the one that you completed six months after your operation.

 The questionnaires that you have already completed will provide an invaluable insight into patients’ pain, mobility and general health immediately following surgery, but it is recognised that a large-scale study is necessary to look at the long-term effects of hip and knee replacement surgery.
 It is widely known that the outcomes of these types of procedures evolve over time, and that some benefits and some risks will not become apparent in the first six months.
 The recognition of the need to undertake a longer term study has resulted in the NJR receiving permission to send out the additional questionnaires to approximately 35,000 patients.